-When I was setting up our church live stream, one of the things I didn't even consider was the need for a church video streaming license.
-We already have the normal license for performance, I didn't even imagine a live stream license existed until one of my board members brought it up.
+When I was setting up our church live stream, one of the things I didn’t even consider was the need for a church video streaming license.
+We already have the standard license for performance; I didn’t even imagine a live stream license existed until one of my board members brought it up.

 He was right.
-There is such a thing as a copyright license we needed if we were going to broadcast the songs that we use in worship.
-So that set me down another little journey of discovery to find out what we had to do in order to comply with copyright laws.
+There would be such a thing as a copyright license we needed if we were going to broadcast the songs that we use in worship.
+So that set me down another little journey of discovery to find out what we had to do to comply with copyright laws.

 Why Have A Live Streaming License?

 I almost called it a live screaming license.
 I must admit.
 The whole idea rubs me wrong.
 It reeks of money instead of ministry.

 When I went into ministry, the whole idea was to get the message of Jesus out to as many people as possible.
 I wanted, and I still want, as many people as possible to hear about him.
 The last thing on my mind was that I should get paid for every person who hears me speak.